Charles Philippe d'Albert, 4th Duke of Luynes: Life

 Luynes was a Peer of France and cavalry officer.
 He was part of the intimate group that she called her "gentlefolk" (honnêtes gens).
 He wrote a journal of historic events and facts about the court, a work which has no pretension of literary merit, but is valuable as a document for the study of the aristocratic society of his time.

-Personal life
+Marriage & issue

-He was twice married.
-His first marriage took place on 24 February 1710 to Louise-Léontine de Bourbon (1696–1721), Princess of Neuchatel, a granddaughter of Louis de Bourbon, Count of Soissons, and Anne de Montafié, Countess of Clermont-en-Beauvaisis (heiress of Jeanne-Françoise de Coeme, Lady of Lucé and Bonnétable).
-Before her death in 1721, they were the parents of:
+Charles Philippe married Louise-Léontine de Bourbon, Princess of Neuchatel.
+They had: